Written by

 We’re dedicated to helping our patients deal with these challenges.
 We make sure they get the care they need to manage their condition well.
 Managing autoimmune diseases like lupus requires a detailed approach.
 This includes regular kidney function checks and quick action on low BUN levels.

-A: Blood Urea Nitrogen (BUN) is a waste product made in the liver when proteins break down.
-We check it because it shows how well the kidneys work.
-For our patients, it helps us see how well their kidneys filter waste from the blood.
+Blood Urea Nitrogen (BUN) is a waste product formed in the liver when proteins are broken down.
+It is measured because it helps assess how well the kidneys are filtering waste from the blood.

-A: Low BUN levels can mean different things, like malnutrition or severe liver problems.
-In autoimmune diseases like lupus, watching these levels helps us understand the whole picture of a patient’s health.
+Low BUN levels may be associated with conditions such as malnutrition or severe liver disease.
+In autoimmune diseases like lupus, monitoring these levels helps provide a broader picture of overall health.

 References